I now understand what John Denver meant by his song: I've now been Rocky Mountain High.

-Altitude sickness symptoms include shortness of breath, fatigue, dizziness, nausea, rapid heartbeat and insomnia.
+Altitude sickness symptoms include shortness of breath, fatigue, dizziness, nausea, rapid heartbeat, and insomnia.
 All of us in our family group felt at least one of those symptoms.
-Drink lots of water and if the symptoms are severe, persist, depart for lower elevation.
+Drink lots of water and if the symptoms are severe or persist, depart for lower elevation.

 But most of the symptoms ease after a couple of days of acclimation.

 But if they don't, you will be so awestruck by the beautiful scenery, that you forget about them.